10 things to improve your career in 2020

 If you are not allocating time for yourself, then stop reading further.
 Allocate and then continue.

 Everyone reads, but what you are reading is very much important.
 Some read news, fiction, novels, comics, stories, articles, and even memes.
-Make a list of books/white papers/articles/blogs that you want to read towards your goal.
+Make a list of books/white papers/articles/blogs that you want to read toward your goal.
 Make it a plan and make sure you measure it.
-Reading as a habit will help you in a longer run.
+Reading as a habit will help you in the longer run.
 Choose your comfortable format for reading.
 It could be books or kindle or audible.
 Find what works for you and stick to it.
 Also, find a suitable place and time for you to read.